fiolj/sparta/doc/create_grid.rst

 grid.
 The *inside* keyword is ignored for single-level grids.
 If no keyword is used, a setting of block 0 0 0 is the default.

+.. _create-grid-block:

-The *block* keyword maps the P processors to a *Px* by *Py* by *Pz* logical grid that overlays the actual *Nx* by *Ny* by *Nz* grid.
+The *block* keyword
+  maps the P processors to a *Px* by *Py* by *Pz* logical grid that overlays the actual *Nx* by *Ny* by *Nz* grid.
   This effectively assigns a contiguous 3d sub-block of cells to each processor.

   Any of the *Px*, *Py*, *Pz* parameters can be specified with an asterisk "*", in which case SPARTA will choose the number of processors in that dimension.
 It will do this based on the size and shape of the global grid so as to minimize the surface-to-volume ratio of each processor's sub-block of cells.

   The product of Px, Py, Pz must equal P, the total # of processors SPARTA is running on.
 For a 2d simulation, Pz must equal 1.
 If multiple partitions are being used then P is the number of processors in this partition; see :ref:`Section 2.6<start-command-line-options>` for an explanation of the -partition command-line switch.

   Note that if you run on a large, prime number of processors P, then a grid such as 1 x P x 1 will be required, which may incur extra communication costs.

+.. _create-grid-random:

-The *random* keyword means that each grid cell will be assigned randomly to one of the processors.
+The *random* keyword
+  means that each grid cell will be assigned randomly to one of the processors.
 Note that in this case different processors will typically not be assigned exactly the same number of cells.

+.. _create-grid-clump:

-The *clump* keyword means that the Pth clump of cells is assigned to the same processor, where P is the number of processors.
+The *clump* keyword
+  means that the Pth clump of cells is assigned to the same processor, where P is the number of processors.
 E.g. if there are N = 100 cells and 10 processors, then the 1st processor (proc 0) will be assigned cells 1 to 10.
 The 2nd processor (proc 1) will be assigned cells 11 to 20.
 And The 10th processor (proc 9) will be assigned cells 91 to 100.

+.. _create-grid-stride:

-The *stride* keyword means that every Pth cell is assigned to the same processor, where P is the number of processors.
+The *stride* keyword
+  means that every Pth cell is assigned to the same processor, where P is the number of processors.
 E.g. if there are 100 cells and 10 processors, then the 1st processor (proc 0) will be assigned cells 1,11,21, ..., 91.
 The 2nd processor (proc 1) will be assigned cells 2,12,22 ..., 92.
 The 10th processor (proc 9) will be assigned cells 10,20,30, ..., 100.

 The argument for *stride* and *clump* determines how the N grid cells